Head Under the Gap, Supine: Workshop/Review Version (Patrons)

 Tip – What’s New

-The bridge position of the hand can be challenging for many reasons, but there are lots alterations available:
+The bridge position of the hand can be challenging, but many alterations are possible.

 If both shoulders are reasonably comfortable, on a subsequent listening you might start with the other arm bridged.